Book Now

 What is the best time or month for a helicopter tour of Everest with a landing at Kala Patthar?

 The best time to take a helicopter tour to Everest Base Camp and land at Kala Patthar depends on various factors such as weather, visibility, and crowd conditions.
-Generally, the optimal time for such a tour is during the pre-monsoon and post-monsoon seasons, which are:
+Generally, the optimal time for such a tour is during the pre-monsoon and post-monsoon seasons, which are the following:

 • Spring Season (Pre-Monsoon): March to May is considered the spring season in the Everest Region.
 This period offers relatively stable weather conditions, clear skies, and excellent visibility, making it an ideal time for helicopter tours.
 The temperatures are also moderate, and the rhododendron forests bloom, adding vibrant colors to the landscape.